hulxv/vnstat-server/docs/cli.md

     - Usage:
       ```
-      $ vns server <COMMAND>
+      $ vns server <SUBCOMMAND>
       ```
     - Commands:

     ```
-      help
+    block       Block specific ip address to disallow using HTTP server
-          Print this message or the help of the given subcommand(s)
+    help        Print this message or the help of the given subcommand(s)
-      list <connections|block>
+    list
-          get list of blocks or connections in vns HTTP server.
-      pause
-          Pause accepting incoming connections.
+    pause       Pause accepting incoming connections.
 May drop socket pending connection.
 All
-          open connections remain active.
+                    open connections remain active

-      resume
-          Resume accepting incoming connections.
+    resume      Resume accepting incoming connections

-      shutdown
-          Shutdown server.
-You will need to restart vns daemon to running the server again.
+    shutdown    Shutdown server.
+You will need to restart vns daemon to running the server again

-      status
-          Get vns HTTP server status.
+    status      Get server status

-      block <LIST_OF_IP_ADDRESSES>
-          Block specific ip address to disallow using HTTP server.

-      un-block <LIST_OF_IP_ADDRESSES>
-          un-Block specific ip address that was blocked and allow using HTTP server again.
+    un-block    un-Block specific ip address that was blocked and allow using HTTP server again
     ```

 ## vnsd (vnStat Server Daemon)